Getting started in EdPay

 Annualisation

-Annualisation enables you to spread out the earnings of support staff who work only during term time, giving them equal fortnightly pays all year.
+Annualisation lets you spread out the earnings of support staff who work only during term time, giving them equal fortnightly pays all year.
 Caretakers and cleaners cannot be annualised.
 The employee needs to agree that they would like to have their payments annualised.

 Audit